Understanding Limited Liability Partnership

 - Identity and Resident proofs of designated partners and partners.

 - Detail of LLP(s) and/ or company(s) in which partner/ designated partner is a director/ designated partner.

 5. Filing of Application for Conversion into LLP

-This form has information about the conversion of the company into LLP such as:
+This form has information about the conversion of the company into LLP

 - Whether all the shareholders of the company have given their consent for the conversion of a company into the LLP.